zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 When mail is “forwarded” (forwarded), it is sent to  a different address, usually because someone has moved.
 If you move from one hou se or apartment to another house or apartment, usually the post office  will forward your mail to your new address even though the address on the envelope  or package is to your old address, to the house where you used to live.
 Usual ly they’ll do that for three or six months.
 After that, they may or may not, depend ing on how nice of a post office you have.

-“Delivery confirmation” is a special service that t he post office provides, as well as other private delivery companies, where the pers on who is sending the package can check to see if the package has in fact  arrived – if it has been delivered.
+“Delivery confirmation” is a special service that the post office provides, as well as other private delivery companies, where the pers on who is sending the package can check to see if the package has in fact  arrived – if it has been delivered.
 Celeste says, “Oh, I wonder what that co uld be?” meaning the other letter that had been forwarded.
 Anwar says, “You kn ow what?”
 And Celeste responds, “What?”
 Anwar says, “All of those mysteri es can be solved if you just go and open your mail.”

 Anwar is getting impatient now with Celeste.
 He’s t elling her to just go and open the mail so she doesn’t have to keep asking questio ns wondering what’s in the package and the letter.
 A “mystery” (mystery) is so mething that you don’t know – something that you want to know, but you don’t have  an answer for.
 We can talk about a “murder mystery,” where you don’t know who killed a certain person.